whistlegraph/aesthetic-computer/README.txt

           kidlisp in a separate window or buffer / audio-out only version of ac running.)
     - [] Or this could be one of the first applications of the kidlisp gui.

+*** annoyances from demos ***
+- [] first set handle shouldnt be added to history
+- [] Make sure `source anything.lisp` works.
+- [?]
+Reinstall x11 server on windows 11.
+- [] Single unbroken chat messages with no whitespace longer than a line are missing the single space gap after the username.
+- [] update privacy policy
+- [] Give chat messages a UUID / reference number so they can be linked in the TODO.
+Technically this can be a time window query that is something like `🗨️:system:56262-72837` for a range or just an exact / closest match if a single integer is given.

 *** call ***
   - [] Calling would function like a walkie talkie.